Jasper315/QR-Code-Scanner-with-Phishing-Link-Detection/README.md

 - [API_Screenshot]: A screenshot of our API gateway POST request page

 ## HTML Prototype
-- [qr-phish-checker.zip]: A zip folder of our HTML prototype
+- [qr-phish-checker.zip]: A folder of our HTML prototype